ChapelR/poof/docs/README.md

 ### Local Storage

 > [!TIP]
 > It is recommended that you periodically make back-ups of your comments via the `Comments > Export` menu option (see [below](#comment-files)).
 While local storage is a fairly safe place for data, if you stop using poof for a while, it's possible that your browser will allow poof's data to be overwritten.
-It's also possible that clearing your browing history in certain ways or using certain "free up disk space" tools could delete your comment data.
+It's also possible that clearing your browing history in certain ways or using certain "free up disk space" tools could delete your comment data. **Note that so-called "privacy" browsers, like Brave, as well as private browsing modes, like Chrome's "Incognito Mode," will restrict access to local storage causing data to not be saved!**

-Poof saves your comments to your browser's local storage anytime they are changed in anyway.
+Poof attempts to save your comments to your browser's local storage anytime they are changed in anyway.
 This means that some care must be taken to preserve them, just like your Twine stories.
 Note that each story you open with poof will have it's own little place to hang out in local storage, so don't worry about overwriting one project's comments with another.

 ### Comment Files